DennisSchenkel/sessionminds-frontend/README.md

 One of the main featured of React is the reusability of components.
 In this project, multiple components were used at multiple places within the application.

+**ToolListItem.jsx**
+The ToolListItem.jsx component is used in the following places:

+- Lists for tools on the home page
+- Lists for tools on the tools page
-- The ToolListItem.jsx component is used in lists for tools on the home page, the tools page, the search results, the page of each specific topic and the contributors page.
+- Lists for tools on the search results page
+- On the page of each specific topic with the listed associated tools
+- The contributors profile page as tools created by given user

+**Sidebar Components**
-- The various Sidebar components are used at various places of the app.
-This includes the home page and the pages of tools, topic and contributors.
+The various Sidebar components are used at various places of the app, including:

+- Home page
+- Tools pages
+- Topics page
+- Contributors page

+**Paginator.jsx**

 - The Paginator.jsx component was used in all list to enable pagination.